wacky6/bfm/README.md

 Type: `string`
 Markdown string to be compiled
 ##### return:
-Type: 'object', contains three fields:
+Type: `object`, contains three fields:
 * html: `string`, compiled html
 * meta: `object`, embedded meta-data
 * bubbles: `Array`, bubbles that should be put in <head>